engswee/flashpipe/docs/github-actions-sync.md

 Click on the particular commit to review details of the changes.
 ![Commit Details](images/setup/git-sync/05d_commit_details.png)

-### 6. [Optional] Create workflows for syncing specific content manually or scheduled
+### 6. [Optional] Create workflows for syncing specific content manually or on a periodic schedule
 Once the initial Git repository has been populated, additional workflows can be created to sync specific content.
-These can be executed on a periodic schedule or on an adhoc basis.
+These can be executed on a periodic schedule or manually on an adhoc basis.

 Create a new workflow file in the `.github/workflow` directory.
 Populate the content with the code sample below.
-Save and commit the file.
+Replace the tenant and authentication details accordingly.
+Then, save and commit the file.
 <script src="https://gist.github.com/engswee/9a3a7e0b551f0b97ed95ff582e3cf2ba.js"></script>

 This workflow has been hardcoded with specific values for `GIT_SRC_DIR` and `PACKAGE_ID`.
-It also has two triggering events
+It also has two triggering events:
 - `on: workflow_dispatch` - which allows it to be executed manually
-- `on: schedule` - executes periodically based on a cron schedule (refer to [crontab guru](https://crontab.guru) to help generate the cron syntax)
+- `on: schedule` - executed periodically based on a cron schedule (refer to [crontab guru](https://crontab.guru) for help in generation of the cron syntax)

 ![Specific Workflow](images/setup/git-sync/06a_specific_workflow.png)

 The workflow can now be triggered manually from the GitHub UI.
 ![Run Specific Workflow](images/setup/git-sync/06b_run_specific.png)

-During any workflow run, ff there are no differences between the tenant content and the Git repository, no chnages will be committed.
+During any workflow run, if there are no differences between the tenant content and the Git repository, no changes will be committed.
 ![No Changes](images/setup/git-sync/06c_no_changes.png)